datadesk/california-coronavirus-data/README.md

 ### [cdph-adult-and-senior-care-totals.csv](./cdph-adult-and-senior-care-totals.csv)

-California's Department of Public Health is releasing totals tracking the cumulative number of cases and deaths at the state's residential care facilities for the elderly and adult residential facilities.
+California's Department of Social Services is releasing totals tracking the cumulative number of cases and deaths at the state's residential care facilities for the elderly and adult residential facilities.
+The source documents are available in the [pdf/adult-and-senior-care/] directory of this repository.

 These are also sometimes known as assisted-living facilities.
 Counts for staff and patients are combined in this dataset into a single total.